Protecting Georgian Bay’s Water

 Read why at this link.

 U of T Rochman lab tested 2 outside washing machine filters.
-The Lint Luv'r and the Wexco FIltrol 160, and found they were 87 to 89% effective at capturing fibers.
+The Microplastics Luv-R sku EE002 (from Lint Luv-R) and the Wexco FIltrol 160, and found they were 87 to 89% effective at capturing fibers.
 Both are available in Canada if you search online (if you buy outside of Canada, you will be subject to fees if you import them).
 Last time we looked they cost anywhere from $180 to around $220 BEFORE installment and shipping.
 For the Divert and Capture project, GBF is installing the Filtrol 160 from Wexco into Parry Sound residences for our filter study.